Life As a Home Appliance Repairer

 The states with the most job growth for Home Appliance Repairer are Tennessee, Wyoming, and Florida.
 Watch out if you plan on working in Vermont, Maine, or Kentucky.
 These states have the worst job growth for this type of profession.

-Home Appliance Repairer Average Salary
+Salary for a Home Appliance Repairer

 Home Appliance Repairers who work in Alaska, Connecticut, or New Jersey, make the highest salaries.